buz321/AWS/AWS Solution Architect.md

 ## AWS Network Firewall
 It is a stateful, managed network firewall and intrusion detection and prevention service for your virtual private cloud (VPC) that you created in Amazon Virtual Private Cloud (Amazon VPC).
 With Network Firewall, you can filter traffic at the perimeter of your VPC.
 This includes filtering traffic going to and coming from an internet gateway, NAT gateway, or over VPN or AWS Direct Connect.

+## AWS Secrets Manager
+a secrets management service that helps you protect access to your applications, services, and IT resources.
+This service enables you to easily rotate, manage, and retrieve database credentials, API keys, and other secrets throughout their lifecycle.
+* rotation 가능!!